 Parliament with Policy Connect APDIG and APPG All Parliamentary Groups.
-We have worked with BEIS, DfE and HEFCE to influence the implementation of TEF 4 and REF 2.
-This consultation work informs and dovetails with the wider sector development activities of our internal networks including the Research Alliance and Subject Association Links Network as well as our Leadership Seminar programme.
-We also integrate policy-orientated concerns and activities into our themed Membership and Networking meetings including exploring the policy implications of the use of 'big data' in art, design and creative HE and in TEF in particular.
+Our internal networks including the Research Alliance and Subject Association Links Network as well as our Leadership Seminar programme that continues to deliver specialist training for the next generation of academic leaders.
+We also integrate policy-orientated concerns and activities into our themed Membership and Networking meetings including: Pedagogy, Innovation, TEF and Data and Metrics in Creative HE.